 Students and Sustainability

 UMass Boston students have numerous opportunities to learn, lead, intern and participate on sustainability topics with campus academic departments in capstone courses as well as events such as Coastal Cleanups, Earth Day, America Recycles Day, and Focus the Nation.
-Student clubs such as the Sustainability Club created a renewable energy fee to help support renewable energy on campus, funded reuseable cups, and promoted green events.
+Student clubs such as the Sustainability Club created a renewable energy fee to help support renewable energy on campus, funded reusable cups, and promoted green events.
 Many pre-collegiate programs are starting to engage local school children in green education and green jobs pipelines.

 Outreach and education in sustainability for students includes: